113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 ibmcloud account org-role-set Mary IBM OrgManager
 ```
 <!-- Begin Staging URL vs Prod URL -->
-**Note**: You can set org/space roles using the CLI, but if you want to set the other permissions, you have to use the UI.
-For further details, see [Assigning user access](/docs/iam/assignaccess.html#assignaccess).
+You can set org/space roles using the CLI, but if you want to set the other permissions, you have to use the UI.
+For further details, see [Managing access to resources](/docs/iam/mngiam.html#iammanidaccser).
+{: note}
 <!-- Begin Staging URL vs Prod URL -->

 ## ibmcloud account org-role-unset